 An intelligent pricing strategy that accounts for real-world conditions is essential even outside of a disruptive event.
 McKinsey has calculated that a 1% increase in price for a product can yield a 22% increase in profit margin, making it far more effective for boosting profit than an increase in sales volume.
 In a pandemic, a trade war, or another anomalous event, using data to accurately model pricing is even more critical.

-Perhaps most fundamentally, businesses need better visibility to understand the dependencies that exist between suppliers and minimize risk.
+Perhaps most fundamentally, businesses need better visibility to understand the dependencies that exist between suppliers and minimize risk in their supply chain analytics.
 Seeing beyond the first tier of suppliers and identifying weak links and hot spots shows where to focus attention when a crisis occurs.
 That means encouraging all suppliers to move away from paper invoices and PDFs and connect their operations digitally, which increases visibility for all parties.

 Efforts to digitize supply chains have behind areas such as marketing and sales.
 A 2018 study found that only 28% of manufacturers had started to digitize their supply chains, and only 6% were part of an ecosystem in which every member could see the other members’ data.
 This digitization will be key to understanding where dependencies lie and not being caught by surprise when a supplier’s supplier is affected.